tangentsoft/pidp8i/doc/cc8-manual.md

     if you learn nothing else about Boolean algebra, you would be well served to memorize those rules.

-9.  `atoi` is non-standard: `int atoi(char *, int *)`, returning
-     the length of the numeric string.

-10. `scanf` is not implemented; use `gets` then `sscanf`

-11. Dereferencing parenthesized expressions does not work: `*(<expr>)`
+9. Dereferencing parenthesized expressions does not work: `*(<expr>)`

-12. The stack, which includes all globals and literals, is only 4 kwords.
+10. The stack, which includes all globals and literals, is only 4 kwords.
     Stack overflow is not detected.
 Literals are inlcuded in this due to a limitation in the way `COMMN` is implemented in SABR.

-13. There is no argument list checking, not even for standard library functions.
+11. There is no argument list checking, not even for standard library functions.

-14. `do/while` loops are parsed, but the code is not properly generated.
+12. `do/while` loops are parsed, but the code is not properly generated.
     Regular `while` loops work fine, however.

-15. `switch` doesn't work.
+13. `switch` doesn't work.

+The provided [LIBC library functions](#lib) is also quite limited and nonstandard compared to Standard C.  See the documentation for each individual library function for details.

 <a id="bugs"></a>